marekboodt/Security-Scanning-Repo/DAST-README.md

 **Scan results:**
 - All findings will appear in your repository’s **Security** and **Actions** tabs.
 - SARIF and other ZAP reports (HTML/JSON/Markdown) will be available as downloadable artifacts after the run.
+- For HTTPS URLs on 443 or HTTP on 80, you don’t need to specify the port in the URL.
+Only add a port for non-defaults (e.g., :8080, :8443).

 ---